-The weather seems to be getting hotter and hotter by the day.
-With many of us still working from home, the kids breaking up for the summer holidays and many more hours spent in our own houses, chances are our water usage has shot up.
+With many of us still working from home, spending more hours in our own houses, chances are our water usage has shot up.
 Saving water at home is just as important as in business and even small changes we make can have an impact on global warming and play a role in conserving water.

 Understanding global warming